To add content, ask questions.

 - Weather Words

-Weather vocabulary in Spanish, including terms for describing temperature, precipitation, wind, and more.
+Weather words in Spanish, including common terms for describing the weather, elements, and natural phenomena.

 - Seasons